ire4ever1190/mike-old/readme.rst

 The `example <https://github.com/ire4ever1190/mike/blob/master/example.nim>`__ file is a good example for how to use the lib

-testing is also easy with the built in mock testing just have :code:`-d:testing` defined somewhere when running your tests and you will be able to mock test like so
+testing is also easy with the built in mock testing just have `-d:testing` defined somewhere when running your tests and you will be able to mock test like so

 .. code-block:: nim